filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 Pass the `--enable-udev_rules` and `--enable-udev_sync` options to the configure script.
 Enable udev sync support and install appropriate rules to ensure that parallel udev rules processing aren't conflicting and e.g. not removing a device node that might be handling another event at the same time.

 It is recommended to enable this flag to avoid various synchronisation issues.

+### valgrind
+Pass the `--enable-valgrind-pool` option to the configure script.
+Enable valgrind-aware build with additional code that prevents false positive reports from being reported when running under Valgrind profiler.

+This flag should only be enabled if there is a need to run `lvm2` or linked program under Valgrind.